fwilleke80/com_audioarchive/README.md

 ```

 With JavaScript enabled, the duration fields are accompanied by a two-handle slider.
 The text fields remain the submitted values and continue to work without JavaScript.

+Audio Archive stores the visitor's last-used filter values, tag mode, sorting, sort direction, and page size in the Joomla session.
+Returning to the same Archive menu item restores that state when no explicit filter state is present in the URL.
+The **Back to the archive** link on clip detail pages includes the canonical filter and sorting query, so the restored archive state remains visible, bookmarkable, and shareable.
+Guest visitors are supported through Joomla's anonymous session cookie; the state is temporary and tied to that browser session.

+State is stored independently for each Archive menu item, so differently configured archive pages do not overwrite one another.
+The **Reset** action clears the stored state for the current menu item and returns to its configured defaults.

 ### Tags and tag descriptions